prismhead26/Backend-Note-Builder/READme.md

 <br>
 Step 3: "run npm i" / "sudo npm i" in the terminal to install the required dependencies.
 <br>
-Step 4: Now to run the file, Enter "npm run start" or "node index.js"
+Step 4: Now to run the file, Enter "nodemon index.js" or "npm start"
 <br>
 Step 5:
 <br>